 ./requirements.txt.
 Read more.

-Local ./Dockerfile option that will use the
+This option will use environment described by the

 FROM directive at the beginning of the file (such as

 FROM deepnote/python:3.7) and then adding what you need.
 And example Dockerfile that will install dependencies needed for OpenCV would look like: